lpirl/radicale_auth_pam/README.md

 ## Maturity status

-I used this plugin a few hours to test Radicale and it worked, should be pretty solid. ;)
+I used this plugin a few hours to test Radicale and it worked – should be pretty solid. ;)